 You can safely overclock firstly by using the Manufacturer’s recommendation.
-Most often the manufacturer’s official utility has provision for Automatic overclocking, the ASUS/ROG AI Suite 3, for instance, provides this facility.
+The manufacturer’s official utility often provides Automatic overclocking; the ASUS/ROG AI Suite 3, for instance, provides this facility.

 When manually overclocking, however, keep a close eye on the temperatures of your graphics card and make sure it does NOT exceed the recommended thresholds.

 A faulty PSU supplying excessive or low voltages to the PC components can potentially fry the whole system, and the GPU is no exception.

 The GPU is the most power-hungry unit in the system.
 It requires the most voltage and at a stable rate.

 A significant mistake gamers and PC builders make is cutting some cash from the budget of the PSU to purchase a better GPU or CPU.

 Cheaper PSUs have some significant drawbacks, including supply heating and unstable power.

 Heating causes the power supply to fail or completely die out, while unstable power will directly damage the GPU.

 It is a fact that the GPUs come with safety limitations and can shut down the system if the voltages are excessive.
 However, they do not have any protection procedures against slow yet permanent damage dealt with by frequent power surges.

 These fluctuations can cause the silicon semiconductor of the GPU to degrade and eventually fail.